mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 ### Overview and setup

-This is a four part assignment.
+This is a five part assignment.
 The first part involves setting up an MQTT broker and interacting with the broker using browsers and WebSockets.
 The web applications will be built with Node.js.

 The second part requires that you set up the appropriate hardware and program your Argon with firmware written in C++.
+The C++ code is provided but worth studying.

 The third part involves the construction of a Node-RED flow that receives messages from the Argon via HTTP, makes modifications to the messages, and publishes the messages to MQTT.

-The fourth part involves a web application that subscribes to the Argon's messages and produces a graphical display using Google Charts.
+The fourth part involves writing a web application that provides browser code that subscribes to the Argon's messages from MQTT and produces a textual display.

+Part 5 is the same as Part 4 but includes Google Charts for visualization.

 In Project 1, we monitored Argon heartbeats in real time with a browser.
 We leveraged WebSockets and wrote our own server side code that sent a message to all listeners.